ArkEcosystem/laravel-foundation/README.md

 ```
 After that run `composer require arkecosystem/foundation --ignore-platform-reqs -W`.
 The laravel-foundation package is now symlinked and you can work in your IDE from within your `laravel-foundation` repo.

-### Step 2 Symlink node_modules
+### Step 2 - Symlink node_modules

-If you would run `npm run watch` from within your marketsquare.io repo you'll get a lot of errors because dependencies are not smart enough to know they're in a symlinked directory.
+If you would run `yarn watch` from within your marketsquare.io repo you'll get a lot of errors because dependencies are not smart enough to know they're in a symlinked directory.

 * Delete the `node_modules` directory on `laravel-foundation`.
 * Symlink the `node_modules` directory from marketsquare.io to laravel-foundation by running `ln -s /Users/my-user/projects/marketsquare.io/node_modules node_modules` (from within your laravel-foundation repo).

-Now, when you go back to your marketsquare.io repo, you can run `npm run watch`.
+Now, when you go back to your marketsquare.io repo, you can run `yarn watch`.

 Don't forget to remove the symlinking after you're done.